Nibezak/payflow-package/README.md

 ### Core

-The core Lunar package, this provides all the things needed for your store to function.
+The core Payflow package, this provides all the things needed for your store to function.
 This is where all the models, actions and utilities live and is required by the admin hub.

 ---

 ## License

-Lunar is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Payflow is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).